Thermal squeezing and nonlinear spectral shift of magnons in antiferromagnetic insulators: Introduction

-Nonlinear magnon interactions, even in simple AF systems, are pretty complicated.
-Although there are many theoretical studies on this topic, e.g., see a recent review in Ref. \onlinecite{RezendeJAP2019}, to the best of our knowledge, a systematic investigation of nonlinear magnon interactions at finite temperature in biaxial AF materials remains absent \cite{Liu_1992}.
-On the other hand, in AF systems, the underlying crystal lattice structure affects the magnetic ground states and interactions.
-Therefore, one needs to study each case separately \cite{PhysRevB.79.144416}.

 The recent discovery of two-dimensional (2D) materials establishes a new platform for the study of nonlinear magnon interactions in different lattice structures \cite{BayrakciPRL2013, PhysRevB.101.064416, niyazi2021antiferromagnetic, PhysRevB.104.064435, LI201828}.
 In low-dimensional magnetic systems, the presence of a finite bandgap in the low-energy magnon dispersion is an essential ingredient for the stability of long-range magnetic order at finite temperature and overcoming the bottleneck imposed by the Mermin-Wagner-Hohenberg theorem \cite{Mermin, Hohenberg}.
-Therefore, the effect of nonlinear thermal magnon interactions on the magnetic resonance frequency and magnon dispersion is a key issue in the study of long-range order stability of 2D magnetic systems.
+Therefore, the effect of nonlinear magnon interactions on the magnetic resonance frequency and magnon dispersion is a key issue in the study of long-range order stability of 2D magnetic systems.

-There are already several primary works which investigate higher order magnon interactions in AF systems within a mean-field approach.
+There are already several primary works which investigate nonlinear magnon interactions in AF systems within a mean-field approach.
 In Refs. \onlinecite{castilla1991spin, igarashi19921}, the effect of nonlinear interactions on magnon dispersion of a square lattice Heisenberg antiferromagnet were studied via a Green's function method at zero temperature.
 In Ref. \onlinecite{an2001softened} effect of nonlinear thermal magnon interactions on spin-wave excitation and sublattice magnetization in a 3D anisotropic quantum Heisenberg antiferromagnet with a tuneable interplanar coupling has been studied via an equation of motion formalism within a mean-field approach.
+For a recent review on AF systems look at Ref. \onlinecite{RezendeJAP2019}.

+Nonlinear magnon interactions, even in simple AF systems, are very complicated.
+To the best of our knowledge, a systematic investigation of nonlinear interactions on spectrum and polarization of thermal magnons in AF materials remains absent \cite{Liu_1992}.
+In AF systems, the underlying crystal lattice structure affects the magnetic ground states and interactions, and therefore, one needs to study each case separately \cite{PhysRevB.79.144416}.